1d51/mv-mod-loader/README.md

 Only the `id` and `value` fields are actually used.
 ## Known Issues
 - The plugin doesn't know how to solve ID conflicts.
 Mod authors have to agree on the ID their mods use.
+- The plugin relies on empty names to tell if an entry is empty itself or not.
+To have an entry without a name not be ignored, you have to add some spaces into the otherwise empty name.
+This is a small quirk that was introduced in favor of more complex, bug-prone solutions.
 - Mod loading is a bit slow.
 The first launch after changing the mod list can take up to a minute.